-The key to all of this is RFID technology, which takes the reliability, accuracy and efficiency of individual animal management in the milking parlor to an ever higher level.
-Besides applications for dairy farmers, Nedap also offers identification and automation solutions for pig, goat and sheep farmers.
+The key to all of this is RFID technology, which takes the reliability, accuracy and efficiency of individual animal management on the farm to an ever higher level.
+Besides applications for dairy farmers, Nedap also offers identification and automation solutions for pig farmers.